 - Cut the plantains into pieces, about 1″ thick.

-- Fill a large skillet about a third of the way with oil.
-Heat over medium-high for a few minutes to warm up the oil.
+- Fill a large, heavy-bottomed skillet about a third of the way with oil.
+Heat over medium for a few minutes to warm up the oil just slightly.

-- Using a tostonera, mallet, or the bottom of a soup can, flatten each fried plantain piece.
-I do this by placing one piece at a time on a cutting board and smashing it with the bottom of a big can.
+- Using the bottom of a glass, plate, or can, gently flatten each fried plantain piece.
 Smash them just enough that they flatten out, but don’t try to make them too thin, or they will break apart.